vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-To run this project, please set up your environment and run the files in the order of how the folders are number.
+To run this project, please set up your environment and run the files in the order of how the folders are numbered.
 The contents of the repo are outlined below:
 ```
 .
 ├── 1.
 Data Cleaning
 |   └── Resources
 |       ├── 2013_to_2023_property-sales-data.csv                    # Original historical Milwaukee property sales data from 2013 to 2013 in csv format
-|       └── clean_property_data_SQL2.csv                            # Cleaned Milwaukee hstorical sales data using Python and SQLite
+|       └── clean_property_data_SQL2.csv                            # Cleaned Milwaukee historical sales data using Python and SQLite
 |   └── Final_SQL_data_cleaning_process.ipynb                       # Jupyter notebook file using SQLite to clean the historical sales data for model creation
 ├── 2.
 Model Creation
 |   └── Resources
-|       ├── clean_property_data_SQL2.csv                            # Cleaned Milwaukee hstorical sales data using Python and SQLite used for the model
+|       ├── clean_property_data_SQL2.csv                            # Cleaned Milwaukee historical sales data using Python and SQLite used for the model
-|       ├── final-listings-dataset-with-predictions.csv             # Output of 2023 Milwaukee property listings details containing uneditted 2025 price predictions
+|       ├── final-listings-dataset-with-predictions.csv             # Output of 2023 Milwaukee property listings details containing unedited 2025 price predictions
 |       ├── historicalsales-dummy-data.csv                          # Cleaned historical Milwaukee property sales data with categorial information transcribed as dummy data
 |       ├── listings-dummy-data.csv                                 # Cleaned 2023 Milwaukee property listings data with categorial information transcribed as dummy data
-|       ├── original_extracted_df_MilwaukeeOnly_June12.csv          # Original 2023 Milwaukee proeprty listings data
+|       ├── original_extracted_df_MilwaukeeOnly_June12.csv          # Original 2023 Milwaukee property listings data
 |       └── revised-final-listings-dataset-with-predictions.csv     # Revised final 2023 Milwaukee property listings details with revised 2025 price predictions for use in the UI
 |   └── Final_Project4_PredictionModel.ipynb
 ├── 3.
 Dashboard Creation